Five things you need to think about before taking out life insurance

-Losing a loved one can have devastating financial consequences but having life insurance can really help in difficult times.
+Losing a loved one can have devastating financial consequences but having life insurance could really help in difficult times.

-We know it’s not a nice thing to think about, but providing some financial protection could help your loved ones deal with the grief, stress and unexpected costs that death can bring.
+We know it’s not a nice thing to think about, but providing some financial protection could help your loved ones deal with the grief, stress and unexpected costs that death could bring.

 Here are five things to think about before taking out life insurance:

 To see how much cover your family will need, start by looking at your monthly outgoings, (mortgage/rent, bills, debt repayments) and how much you contribute towards these.
 Then look at the costs involved following a death.
 According to a recent SunLife Cost of Dying report, the average cost of a funeral is currently £3,953†.
 Having a life insurance policy not only provides financial protection for your loved ones, but could also help them pay for any costs associated with a funeral.